RedHatInsights/insights-results-aggregator/docs/db_structure.md

 because only latest report for given cluster is stored (it is guarantied by DB constraints).
 That table has defined compound key `org_id+cluster`, additionally `cluster` name needs to be unique across all organizations.
+Additionally `kafka_offset` is used to speedup consuming messages from Kafka topic in case the offset is lost due to issues in Kafka, Kafka library, or the service itself (messages with lower offset are skipped):

 ```sql
 CREATE TABLE report (